College English Association--Middle Atlantic Group 2019 Conference

 Keynote Panel: “Navigating the Meaning of (Post-)Disciplinarity in the Academy”

-Location: Bowie State University
+Location: Bowie State University, Bowie, MD

 “The Post-Disciplinary Academy” is the theme for 2019’s CEA-MAG Conference.
 This year’s theme is prompted by an increasingly urgent need to consider the traditional canon of disciplines in the academy in ways that question, problematize, radicalize, negotiate, or otherwise investigate the nature of disciplinarity, and post-, cross-, trans-, multi-, inter- and intradisciplinarity in English, Modern Languages, the Humanities and STEM subjects, the Social Sciences, and beyond.
 We therefore invite papers, panels, and one-minute “flash presentations” from academics in higher education, AP instructors, and graduate students on any topic which is likely to be of interest to this organization.
 Although proposals may broadly interpret the conference theme along the following subtopics indicated below, we will also, in keeping with the theme of the conference, gladly consider any proposal on any topic whatsoever.

 Some Subtopics to Consider:

 Bricolage as a (dis)organizing principle in literary studies

 Critical Race Theory, hybridity, and disciplinary constructions of identity